petrihakkinen/ace-forth/README.md

 On Windows which does not support shebangs you need to prefix the command line with path to the Lua interpreter.

-## Differences with Jupiter Ace Forth interpreter
+## Differences with Jupiter Ace Forth Interpreter

 - Word names are case sensitive by default.
 However, you can turn off case sensitivity using the `--ignore-case` option.
 When in case sensitive mode, standard word names should be written in lower case (e.g. `dup` instead of `DUP`).